-Asset Management, an emerging concept in the transportation industry, manages assets (infrastructure) by focusing on performance.
-Asset Management takes a "strategic" approach to transportation looking at the network as a whole, rather than a series of individual projects.
-Asset Management requires a solid foundation of data to allow transportation professionals the ability to monitor the transportation system and plan for the preservation, improvement and timely replacement of assets.
+Asset management an emerging concept in the transportation industry manages assets (infrastructure) by focusing on performance.
+Asset management takes a “strategic” approach to transportation looking at the network as a whole, rather than as series of individual projects.
+Asset management requires a solid foundation of data to allow transportation professionals the ability to monitor the transportation system and plan for the preservation, improvement and timely replacement of assets.

 State law requires a process for determining the condition of Michigan’s highways and bridges so those assets are maintained, preserved and improved in an efficient and cost-effective manner.
 A benefit of the Asset Management approach is “doing the right fix at the right time.”

 Federal Aid Road Condition Survey